VictorGoic0/Goico-SOS/tasks.md

 - [ ] Tap notification → opens correct conversation
 - [ ] Notifications work for both 1-on-1 and group chats
 - [ ] If app is open, notification shows as in-app alert (not lock screen)
-- [ ] Cloud Function logs show successful execution (check Firebase console)
+- [ ] Check Vercel logs to verify notification endpoint is called successfully

 ---